Best movies like Shadows Over Chinatown

 Chan follows the trail of a blood-chilling wave of torso slayings!

 A unique, carefully handpicked, selection of the best movies like Shadows Over Chinatown Starring Sidney Toler, Mantan Moreland, Victor Sen Yung, Tanis Chandler, and more.
-If you liked Shadows Over Chinatown then you may also like: Welcome Danger, Nightmare in the Daylight, Old San Francisco, Once a Thief, Key to the City and many more popular movies featured on this list.
+If you liked Shadows Over Chinatown then you may also like: Welcome Danger, Old San Francisco, Chan Is Missing, Mr. Wong, Detective, Charlie Chan and the Curse of the Dragon Queen and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 In San Francisco's Chinatown, Charlie helps two different people search for their missing relatives and uncovers a murder for insurance scheme.